The NIH Almanac

 The Division of Cancer Biology (DCB) supports an extensive, multidisciplinary extramural research program that investigates the basic, cellular, and molecular mechanisms of cancer and the role of biological, hormonal, chemical, and physical agents in the initiation and promotion of cancer.
 This basic biological research is crucial to building a foundation for cancer research and supporting emerging research areas and technologies.
 Six Branches and several innovative NCI programs coordinated by the Division's Office of the Director sustain and promote a diverse portfolio of investigator-initiated research grants from academic institutions and research institutes throughout the country and abroad.

-The Cancer Etiology Branch supports a research program dealing with biological, chemical, and physical agents that are possible etiological factors or co-factors in cancer and with the control of these agents and their associated diseases.
+The Cancer Etiology Branch supports research programs dealing with biological, chemical, and physical agents that are possible etiological factors or co-factors in cancer and with the control of these agents and their associated diseases.
+Key program areas supported by this Branch include HIV and AIDS-associated malignancies and the role of the microbiome in carcinogenesis.

-The Cancer Immunology and Hematology Branch supports basic research in tumor immunology and the biology, biochemistry, and molecular biology of the hematologic malignancies (leukemias, lymphomas, and multiple myeloma).
+The Cancer Immunology and Hematology Branch supports basic research in tumor immunology and the biology, biochemistry, and molecular biology of the hematologic malignancies (leukemias, lymphomas, and multiple myeloma), including the role of tumor stem cells in the maintenance and progression of these malignancies.

-The DNA and Chromosome Aberrations Branch supports research that emphasizes cancer genetics and genomic studies at the DNA and chromosome level, including mechanisms of DNA damage/repair and related molecular, cytogenetic, and chromosomal effects during induction and progression to malignancy.
+The DNA and Chromosome Aberrations Branch supports research that emphasizes cancer genetics, epigenetics, and genomic studies at the DNA and chromosome level, including mechanisms of DNA damage/repair and related molecular, cytogenetic, and chromosomal effects during induction and progression to malignancy.

 The Tumor Biology and Metastasis Branch supports research that seeks to understand the interactions of cancer cells with the tumor or host microenvironment to delineate the molecular mechanisms and signaling pathways of cancer development and proliferation.